Take a personal and professional inventory

 Think exposure.
 What have you been exposed to that would make a difference to another organization?

-I find reviewing conference agendas and topics a great source of trend information.
+We find reviewing conference agendas and topics are great sources of trend information.
 Research all the speakers and special guests.

 This is just a fancy way to say “give yourself a tag line.”
 Not a cheesy sales pitch, but something concise and to the point.
-Don’t make a potential employer or a networking contact work too hard to try to figure out how to place you.
+Don’t make a potential employer or a networking contact work too hard to figure out where to place you.

 The way you describe yourself is critical to your brand.
 Include your profession, expertise, types of organizations and your unique strengths.
-This becomes your tag line.
-Use when networking, introducing yourself to others or on your match.com profile (only joking).
+This becomes your tag line, which you can use when networking.

 I am a non-profit administrator…